-Dr. Fontes is also a co-founder and Medical Advisory Board of VirTech Bio Inc., Natick, MA.
-This company has licensed 3 of his University of Pittsburgh-based IPs while developing a new human-derived hemoglobin based oxygen component for both ex-vivo and in-vivo applications.
-Dr. Fontes is also the Director of VGS Foundation, Sao Paulo, Brazil, a life science foundation.
-He is an advisory board member, Texas Medical Center Innovation Institute, Houston, TX.
+Dr. Fontes is also a co-founder of VirTech Bio (VTB) Inc., Natick, MA.
+This company has licensed 3 of his University of Pittsburgh-based IPs while developing a new human-derived hemoglobin-based oxygen carrier (HBOC) for both ex-vivo and in-vivo applications.
+VTB has been awarded NIH and DOD SBIR awards followed by a multimillion MTEC/DOD award to produce their new HBOC polymer in a GMP facility.

-Dr. Fontes has been certified in transplant surgery by the American Society of Transplant Surgeons in 1998 and proudly accepted as a Fellow of the American College of Surgeons (FACS) in 2001.
+Dr. Fontes is fully certified in transplant surgery by the American Society of Transplant Surgeons (ASTS – 1998) and a Fellow of the American College of Surgeons (FACS – 2001).
 He has received over 30 awards and honors, including the Award for Commitment and Excellence in Service, UPMC, “America’s Best Physicians,” “America’s Best in Medicine,” the TechConnect Innovation Award, three University of Pittsburgh Innovation Awards, and the Coulter Award.

 View a list of Dr. Fontes’ publications here.